 If you find your filling getting in the way of the seal, use less filling or move it around a bit to get a clean noodle-on-noodle contact.

-2017 and prior, I was a pan-fried dumpling eater, but I’ve migrated into steamed territory.
-What can I say?
-I appreciate the texture and clean taste of a steamed pot sticker.
-One day, I hope to own a bamboo steaming basket, but until that day comes, I’ve used this steaming tray with great results (affiliate links).
+One day, I hope to own a bamboo steaming basket, but until that day comes, this metal steamer with extendable insert works great.
 Just spread the dumplings out, and don’t overlap them or they will stick together and tear.

 *Recipe adapted from Allrecipes.com

 Some of the links on this page are affiliate links, which may pay me a small commission for my referral at no extra cost to you!